eldipa/book-of-gehn/posts/matasano/2018-12-23-Mersenne-Twister-PRNG.md

 >>> x = next(iter(MT19937(secret_seed)))
 ```

-Exploring 64 bits is quite hard but the seed is **not random**, therefor
+Exploring 64 bits is quite hard but the seed is **not random**,
+therefore
 we do not need to explore the whole space.

 Instead we just explore the numbers in the vicinity of the current time